nisabek/icinga2-slack-notifications/README.md

 ### Installation using Debian package

+> !NOTE: At this moment debian package is behind the master code.
+If you want to use this plugin with Icinga Director, please make sure to install from Git (see below)
+We're working on updating the repo in the meantime.

 We use [reprepro](https://mirrorer.alioth.debian.org/) to distribute our package from github.
 You would need to install `apt-transport-https` that supports adding an `https` based repository to the debian repo list.